pflanze/ml2json/INSTALL.md

 (oldstable, 2.095) does not contain Mail::Message::Field::Date.
 The version in Wheezy (2.105) does.)

-There is no further installation mechanism (yet?).
+There is no installation mechanism for the ml2json code itself (yet?).
 The programs can be run directly from the checkout (like `./ml2json` or `path/to/ml2json/ml2json`).
 You could also add the path to the checkout directory to your PATH env variable, or you can symlink it to one of the directories in your PATH.

 For usage information, run `ml2json --help`, and read [usage](docs/usage.md) and the other files in the "docs" folder.